BrentGrammer/Pic_Searcher_App/README.md

 - update var keywords in js code to be let or const (to avoid potential hoisting problems)

+- Make a demo account and disable the delete account button with msg

 ## Completed Tasks: